cta-observatory/pyirf/docs/install/basic.rst

   The development version could disrupt functionalities that were working for you, but the latest released version could lack some of those you need.

-  To install the latest development version go to :ref:`install-developer`.
+  To install the latest development version go to :ref:`developer`.

 If you are a user with no interest in developing *pyirf*, you can start by downloading the `latest released version <https://github.com/cta-observatory/pyirf/releases>`__